Skip to content

 • Your program uses at least one Sense HAT sensor or the camera.

 • Your program is uploaded in a zip file.
-If you have additional files that are required for the operation of your experiment, they can be included in the zip file too, but the zip file must contain a file called main.py, which must be how your program is run.
+If you have additional files that are required for the operation of your experiment, they can be included in the zip file too.
+However, the zip file must contain a file called main.py, which must be how your program is run.

 • Your program does not display flags during its run.